The setting seemed perfect for Phoenix’s inaugural Sustainable Packaging Expose on April 1.

 And those little nuggets were, though pleasantly delivered, pretty dismal.

-The EPA defines containers and packaging as “products that are assumed to be discarded the same year the products they contain are purchased” to provide some product-specific data.
-That would be the product used to wrap or protect food and beverages, but can also be used shipping, storage, and marketing.
+The EPA defines containers and packaging as “products that are assumed to be discarded the same year the products they contain are purchased."
+That would be the product used to wrap or protect food and beverages, but can also be used for shipping, storage, and marketing.

 Twenty years later, we have to be our own Eldins.